caerbannogwhite/preludio/core/gandalff/README.md

 	Len() int
 	// Returns the name of the series.
 	Name() string
+	// Sets the name of the series.
+	SetName(name string) Series

 	// Returns the type of the series.
 	Type() typesys.BaseType
+	// Returns the type and cardinality of the series.
+	TypeCard() typesys.BaseTypeCard

 	// Returns if the series is grouped.
 	IsGrouped() bool